TL;DR

 According to Ofcom's latest "Online Nation" report, the average UK adult now spends over four hours per day online, a figure that often doubles for desk-based professionals.
 This chronic, close-range exposure, especially in the evening, sends a constant "daytime" signal to our brains, disrupting fundamental biological processes.

 This isn't just a lifestyle quirk; it's a significant public health headwind with profound implications for individual wellbeing and national productivity.
-A landmark study by RAND Europe highlighted that sleep deprivation alone costs the UK economy up to £40 billion annually through lost productivity.
-Excessive blue light is a primary driver of this modern sleep crisis.
+A landmark study by UK public and industry sources highlighted that sleep deprivation alone costs the UK economy up to £40 billion annually through lost productivity.
+Excessive blue light is a primary driver of this modern sleep crisis. (illustrative estimate)

 The impact of excessive blue light isn't a single symptom but a cascade of interconnected health problems.
 Let's break down the four key areas of concern.